Conflict of Interest (COI) Overview

 Dr. Karl is a founder of a company that utilizes technology developed in her lab at CMU.
 She has an equity interest in the company and receives remuneration from the company.
 This is related to Dr. Karl's institutional responsibility.
-These financial interests should be disclosed if Dr. Karl is funded by PHS.
+These financial interests should be disclosed.
 They may or may not constitute a conflict of interest.

 Dr. Smart is an economist at CMU.
 Dr. Smart consults for a bank, assisting with economic forecasting.
 Dr. Smart received $8,000 in payment for his consulting services last year.
 This is related to Dr. Smart's institutional responsibilities.
 These financial interests should be disclosed if Dr. Smart is funded by PHS.
 If the bank is sponsoring Dr. Smart's work at CMU this may be a conflict of interest.

-Dr. Jones patented technology he developed at Great Eastern University.
-Dr. Jones is currently on faculty at CMU doing similar work.
-Dr. Jones receives royalties from Great Eastern University.
+Dr. Singh patented technology he developed at Great Eastern University.
+Dr. Singh is currently on faculty at CMU doing similar work.
+Dr. Singh receives royalties from Great Eastern University.
 This is related to his institutional responsibilities and must be disclosed if he is funded by PHS.
 This may or may not result in a conflict of interest.

 Dr. Bing is a founder of a company that utilizes technology developed in her lab at CMU.
 Equity interests and remuneration from this company are related to Dr. Bing's institutional responsibility.
 Dr. Bing receives federal funding for further development of the technology.
 Dr. Bing would like to subcontract with her company for a portion of the work to be done.
-This is a conflict of interest.
+This is a conflict of interest and must be disclosed.